oracle/python-cx_Oracle/doc/src/module.rst

    .. note::

       This type is an extension to the DB API definition.
-It is only available in Oracle 12.1 and higher and within PL/SQL.
+It is only available in Oracle 12.1 and higher and only within PL/SQL.
 It cannot be used in columns.